kimdoseok/accds_sample/README.md

 This is golang app and has good performance.
 There is only one data sample file to build this app.
 I will use gorouting if there are many data files.
 It will show more performance than single thread one.
 Also I put unittest file with source.

+# Added 8/21/2020
+This is for interview sample but I need to use this as a gitlab sample.
+Then added .giblab_ci.yml then pushed because this repository will be pulled from gitlab.com.